mhdawson/micro-app-ir-to-mqtt-bridge/README.md

 If you want to view the GUI.
 Point your browser at the host/port for the server (or now use the micro-app-electron-launcher).
 If you have configured your browser to allow javascript to close the current page the original window will be closed and one with the correct size of the bridge GUI will be created.

 Note that you don't need to connect or view the GUI, the bridge can simply run in the background.

+The GUI simply shows the remote/key values received from the lirc damon and the corresponding topic/message that it publishes on in response to these messages.

-# Example
+# Example Configuration File